-3 months are spent on rotations with the Department of Otolaryngology – Head & Neck Surgery during the intern year.
+Six months are spent on rotations with the Department of Otolaryngology Head & Neck Surgery during the intern year.
 This time includes inpatient and outpatient Otolaryngology experience as well as exposure to Oral & Maxillofacial Surgery, Audiology, Speech Language Pathology, Pediatric Sleep Clinic, Multidisciplinary Craniofacial Team, and Pediatric Allergy/Immunology.

 PGY-2 through PGY-5

 The general ENT service encompasses all aspects of the specialty.
-The junior resident (PGY-2 or PGY-3) has a high degree of autonomy managing this service under the direction of Dr. Francisco Vieira.
+The junior resident has a high degree of autonomy managing this service under the direction of Drs.
+Francisco Vieira and Scott Chaiet.
 Also, the Baptist/Med chief resident is available to assist with clinic patients or inpatient consults if needed and provides direction in the OR with more advanced cases.

 VA Medical Center